 - Other associated conditions (e.g., head trauma or intoxication)

 - Change of present headache can be a sign of progression or another pathology.
-The most common type of headache among populations is tension headache but the most presentable type of headache to primary care physicians is migraine.
+The most common type of headache among populations is tension headache but the most presentable type of headache to primary care physicians is a migraine.

 This is also called temporal arteritis and is a type of vasculitis of large and medium-sized arteries above 50 years.
 The headache is usually in the temporal or frontal area with tenderness over the temporal muscles.
 It is important to early diagnose temporal arteritis based on clinical suspicion and initiation of treatment to avoid visual complication, which may progress to visual loss.
 Systemic inflammatory symptoms of fatigue, fever, jaw claudications and weight loss may also be present.

 Elevated blood pressure with end-organ damage can present with headache.
 Further investigation is required to prevent brain hemorrhage, retinal hemorrhage, renal failure and pulmonary edema.
 Sodium nitroprusside is used for rapid lowering of blood pressure in hypertensive emergencies.

 Subarachnoid hemorrhage refers to blood in the subarachnoid space due to rupture of brain aneurysm or arteriovenous malformation.
 It can be spontaneous or traumatic with severe headache that can be described as the “worst headache of my life”.